 1 The earth is the Lord’s, and everything in it.
 The world and all its people belong to him.

-2 For he laid the earth’s foundation on the seas and built it on the ocean depths.
+2 For he laid the earth’s foundation on the seas and built it on the ocean depths.3 Who may climb the mountain of the Lord?
+Who may stand in his holy place?

 4 Only those whose hands and hearts are pure, who do not worship idols and never tell lies.